X3: Reunion: Plot

-X3: Reunion picks up where X2 left off—the Kha'ak are assaulting all areas of the X Universe, and Julian's father, Kyle, is still in a coma after being rescued from the Kha'ak.
+X3: Reunion picks up where X2 left off – the Kha'ak are assaulting all areas of the X Universe, and Julian's father, Kyle, is still in a coma after being rescued from the Kha'ak.
 The player is then involved in an intricate plot, revealing the reason for the Kha'ak attack, the quest to open a portal to Earth with special gem artifacts, the introduction of a mysterious alien race, Kyle's re-awakening, and the arrival of Terran (Earth) forces in the X Universe.

 A mysterious alien only referred to as "Sargon" manipulates events during the story.
 A Goner named Ion tasks Julian with finding three crystals and an artifact referred to as the "seed" to help open a gate to Earth.
 During the storyline, Julian meets the pirate Don Toni Marani and his daughter, who help in later missions.
 Ion attempts to run off with the artifacts once he gets them, but when captured he reveals he was being manipulated by Sargon.
-Kyle re-awakens from his coma; however, his brain waves are still linked to the Kha'ak, leading them to conduct another assault in Paranid space.
+Kyle re-awakens from his coma, but his brain waves are still linked to the Kha'ak, leading them to conduct another assault in Paranid space.
 The Argon Federation declare Kyle to be an enemy to appease the Paranid.

 Julian is also marked an enemy by the Argon Federation, hoping to avoid a war with the Paranid, who accuse Julian of committing crimes in their territory.
 The Paranid are finally revealed to have provoked the Kha'ak into attacking the races of the X-Universe, after one of their scouting missions found the Kha'ak's home world.
 The Paranid also have been strip mining the valuable Nividium asteroids, which further anger the Kha'ak, who make their homes from Nividium.
 The mined Nividium alongside synthesised versions of the artifacts were being fashioned into jump gates, by which the Paranid hoped to manipulate the economy.

 A gate to Earth is opened, which Kyle passes through, causing the Kha'ak to discover it.
 They try to go through it and fight a combined Teladi, Boron and Argon fleet led by Ban Danna, inflicting large casualties.
 Julian and Ion try to stabilise the gate with the Teladi station, which sends them both through it, killing Ion.
 Julian survives and finds himself floating at a gate near Earth, with a massive fleet moving towards him.
 It is the Terran fleet, and with Kyle and Julian on board it passes through the jump hole and helps the overwhelmed defenders against the Kha'ak.
 The Terrans afterwards harbor distrust towards the X Universe races, even the Argon humans, prompting Kyle to return to Earth to try to correct the situation.
 Julian is released, pardoned of his crimes by the Argon Federation and the Paranid Empire, and the player is left to do whatever he wants in the post-plot universe.